Skip to main content

 Learn how you can apply your brand's colors to the FERMÀT experience

-In this article we will be covering where you can apply custom colors across FERMÀT and give you tips on which of your brand colors you should apply where.
+In this article, we will cover where you can apply custom colors across FERMÀT and give tips on which of your brand colors you should use where.

 To edit your brand colors navigate to the settings tab in the side menu and then select